goncharenko/bTable/README.md

     node_modules/.bin/bower install

-Then, whenever you make any changes, get gulp to build:
+Then, when you make any changes, run gulp to build:

     node_modules/.bin/gulp

-##Author
+## Author

 [Vitaly Goncharenko] (https://about.me/goncharenko)